 Know Your Dog’s Personality.
 In addition to play style, be aware of your dog’s personality.
 My 13-year-old lab used to be awesome with other dogs.
 Now that she’s getting older, she is quick to get annoyed with other dogs.
 She’s happy enough to play for a while, but she’s not very patient when other dogs pester her.

 Consider Visiting at Off-Peak Hours.
 As mentioned already, visiting the park at off peak hours is ideal for dogs that are overwhelmed easily, but it also gives you a chance to take in the dog park and get your bearings.
+According to dog park statistics, over 70% of dog park usage occurs on weekends.
+So, if you want to visit the dog park when things are a bit more relaxed, consider a weekday visit.

 On vs Off Leash Areas.
 Once you enter a designated off leash area, make sure to take your dog’s leash off right away, as dynamics between on and off leash dogs can cause stress and aggression issues.